mse150s20/p2-kinetics/README.md

     Healthy -> Infected -> Recovered

-The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people can recover from COVID-19.
+The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people are recovering.

 Healthy: This is how many healthy, uninfected people there are in Idaho.